 - Read this in:

 - Spanish / Español

-This describes the difference between getting a divorce and a legal separation and some reasons people might choose a legal separation over getting a divorce. #3253EN
+Learn about the difference between getting a divorce and a legal separation and why people might choose a one over the other. #3253EN

 - What is a legal separation?

 - Why file for separation instead of divorce?

 - How do I file for legal separation?